 Low Carb Carbalose Flour Tortillas.
-Don’t really have much to say about these Carbalose Flour Tortillas except they are beyond delicious and terribly functional.
+Don’t really have much to say about these low carb Carbalose Flour Tortillas except they are beyond delicious and terribly functional.
 I have to say, because I am diabetic and know how to cook, that Carbalose flour has been a gift.
 I am extremely carb sensitive and this flour does virtually nothing to my blood sugar.
 Since we are all different and especially if you are diabetic, then you need to check all the Carbalose recipes for yourself.

 Carbalose Flour may be purchased from Netrition.